orcodeep/CSAPP/labs/malloc/README.md

 - Block size is a multiple of 16 → flags OK
 - Payload start is misaligned → crashes on SIMD or long double

-There can be cases where the blocks would require no extra padding or slops at all(payload start addr is multiple of 16, blocksize(header + ptrs + pyload size) = multiple of 16).
+There can be cases where the free blocks would require no extra padding or slops at all(payload start addr is multiple of 16, blocksize(header + ptrs + pyload size) = multiple of 16).

 But if we store the flags as 1-2 separate bytes, they would no-doubt cause misalignment of payload start addr and so padding would be required.